turbonemesis/constitution/CONSTITUTION.md

 #### Section 1 - Who is a member

-Membership is open to {CompanyName} software engineers and/or any other software stakeholders.
+Membership is required of all {CompanyName} software engineers and is optional for any other {CompanyName} software stakeholders.

 #### Section 2 - Who is an active voting member